 Thank you for visiting my website!

 I'm trying to balance adding things to the website with making sure that I have stock for upcoming local events.
-Pop by from time to time as you never know when something new might appear.
+Pop by from time to time as you never know when something new might appear, but I usually try to post a few spindles for sale on Fridays

 My main job is overnight, so I keep odd hours.
 JP Spindle Works, for the moment, is my side project and there just aren't enough hours in the day.
 Emails will be answered as soon as possible, in the order that they are received.
 Thank you for checking out my website and thank you for your patience.